 When Best Friends launched the No-Kill Los Angeles (NKLA) initiative in 2012, only 56% of the dogs and cats in the city’s shelters were making it out alive.
 But thanks to the hard work of so many, including the entire NKLA Coalition, Mayor Garcetti, Los Angeles Animal Services, our fabulous local community and devoted volunteers, we are thrilled to announce a sustained save rate of 90.49% for 2020.

 Led by Best Friends, the NKLA coalition has enhanced life-saving through client-service driven, high volume adoptions at the Best Friends Pet Adoption Center and NKLA Pet Adoption Center, as well as large scale adoption events; high-profile and comprehensive marketing campaigns and strategic, community-based low-cost spay/services.

 Best Friends is taking this collaborative model and expanding it nationwide, leading an effort to take the country no kill by 2025.
 And LA is proof that we can accomplish this with the support of shelters, rescue groups and communities across the United States.

-For the foreseeable future the NKLA Pet Adoption Center is closed to the public.
-This includes appointment-based adoptions.
-If you are interested in adopting, we welcome you to fill out a DOG or CAT or KITTEN adoption survey and a member of our staff will be in touch with you via phone or email to advise next steps.
-Thank you for your patience, understanding and continued support for the animals of Los Angeles during these unprecedented times.
+The NKLA Pet Adoption Center is open daily from 12 PM to 4 PM.
+Alternatively, if you are interested in adopting, we welcome you to fill out a DOG or CAT or KITTEN adoption survey and a member of our staff will be in touch with you via phone or email to advise next steps.

 Join us and help make L.A. a no-kill city.
 Together, we can Save Them All®.